 What is margin trading?

-• Margin trading is especially suitable for experienced traders who understand market mechanisms and apply solid risk management.
+This approach suits experienced traders who understand market dynamics and apply strict risk management.

 How does Margin Trading work?

-Example: With a leverage of 10:1, a trader can control a position worth €10,000 by providing only €1,000 of their own capital.
+Example: With a leverage of 10x, a trader can control a position worth €10,000 by providing only €1,000 of their own capital.
 The trader borrows the remaining amount from a broker.
 During the trade, the broker continuously monitors the value of the position.
-If the value drops below a certain threshold – the so-called maintenance margin – a margin call can occur, where the trader is asked to deposit more funds or close the position.
+If the value drops below a specified threshold – known as the maintenance margin – a margin call can occur, where the trader is asked to deposit more funds or close the position.

 Initial margin

-The initial margin is the initial collateral that a trader must provide to open a margin position.
+The initial margin is the collateral that a trader must provide to open a margin position.
 It is often expressed as a percentage of the total value of the traded position.
 The initial margin serves as a guarantee to the broker that the trader has enough equity to cover potential losses.
+Because crypto is volatile, margin requirements are often higher than in forex but lower than in traditional stock markets.

 Example: When trading stocks or securities, the initial margin might be 60% of the position’s value, while in forex trading, margin requirements can often be as low as 3% or less.
 In the case of cryptocurrencies, the initial margin is typically somewhere in between, depending on market volatility.